BHASVIC-CompSci/.github/profile/Guides/makingRepo.md

 1. Under **owner** select `BHASVIC-CompSci`

 1. To create a repository in the BHASVIC organization, use the green "New" button on the [BHASVIC organization repository page](https://github.com/orgs/BHASVIC-CompSci/repositories).
-The repository name should be the your username, then a dash and your teachers name, then a dash followed by the name of your project.
+The repository name should be your username, then a dash and your teachers name, then a dash followed by the name of your project.
 EG `MichealAngelo23-Laura-UnityProject` or`MarieCurie23-Tim-CTasks`

 1. Click **Add a README file**